jettracker-org/.github/profile/README.md

 ### How to contribute

-All of our repositories, except the Web Application, are publicly available.
+All of our repositories, except the Web Application[^1], are publicly available.
 You can, therefore, easily contribute to the cause by:

 - Report bugs.
 - Creating pull requests.